 Long-term animal studies have not been performed to assess the carcinogenic potential of Promethazine, nor are there other animal or human data concerning carcinogenicity, mutagenicity, or impairment of fertility with this drug.
 Promethazine was nonmutagenic in the Salmonella test system of Ames.

 Specific studies to test the action of the drug on parturition, lactation, and development of the animal neonate were not done, but a general preliminary study in rats indicated no effect on these parameters.
 Although antihistamines have been found to produce fetal mortality in rodents, the pharmacological effects of histamine in the rodent do not parallel those in man.
-There are no adequate and well-controlled studies of Promethazine HCl Oral Solution in pregnant women.
+There are no adequate and well-controlled studies of Promethazine plain oral solution in pregnant women.

-Promethazine HCl Oral Solution administered to a pregnant woman within two weeks of delivery may inhibit platelet aggregation in the newborn.
+Promethazine plain oral solution administered to a pregnant woman within two weeks of delivery may inhibit platelet aggregation in the newborn.

 Labor and Delivery

-Promethazine HCI Oral Solution may be used alone or as an adjunct to narcotic analgesics during labor (see DOSAGE AND ADMINISTRATION).
-Limited data suggest that use of Promethazine HCl Oral Solution during labor and delivery does not have an appreciable effect on the duration of labor or delivery and does not increase the risk of need for intervention in the newborn.
-The effect on later growth and development of the newborn is unknown.
+Promethazine HCl may be used alone or as an adjunct to narcotic analgesics during labor (see DOSAGE AND ADMINISTRATION).
+Limited data suggest that use of Promethazine during labor and delivery does not have an appreciable effect on the duration of labor or delivery and does not increase the risk of need for intervention in the newborn.
+The effect on later growth and development of the newborn is unknown (see also Nonteratogenic Effects).

-It is not known whether Promethazine HCI is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Promethazine HCl Oral Solution, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+It is not known whether Promethazine HCl is excreted in human milk.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Promethazine plain oral solution, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Promethazine HCl Oral Solution should be used with caution in pediatric patients 2 years of age and older (see WARNINGS-Use in Pediatric Patients).
+Promethazine plain oral solution should be used with caution in pediatric patients 2 years of age and older (see WARNINGS – Use in Pediatric Patients).

 Clinical studies of Promethazine formulations did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal or cardiac function, and of concomitant disease or other drug therapy.

-Sedating drugs may cause confusion and over-sedation in the elderly; elderly patients generally should be started on low doses of Promethazine HCl Oral Solution and observed closely.
+Sedating drugs may cause confusion and over-sedation in the elderly; elderly patients generally should be started on low doses of Promethazine plain oral solution and observed closely.

-Hyperexcitability and abnormal movements have been reported in patients following a single administration of Promethazine HCI.
-Consideration should be given to the discontinuation of Promethazine HCI and to the use of other drugs if these reactions occur.
+Hyperexcitability and abnormal movements have been reported in patients following a single administration of Promethazine HCl.
+Consideration should be given to the discontinuation of Promethazine HCl and to the use of other drugs if these reactions occur.
 Respiratory depression, nightmares, delirium, and agitated behavior have also been reported in some of these patients.